Relative Ding Stability and an Obstruction to the Existence of Mabuchi Solitons

-(A) $\Phi$ is smooth, not necessary with positive curvature (even along fibers $\mathcal{X}_{\tau}$).
+\textbf{(A)} $\Phi$ is smooth, not necessary with positive curvature (even along fibers);

-(B) $\Phi$ is locally bounded and upper semicontinuous, with positive curvature current, and has local $C^{1,1}$-regularity on $\mathcal{X}\backslash\mathcal{X}_{0}$.
-Such as the metric gives the Phong-Sturm's geodesic ray \cite{Phong-Sturm}, its $C^{1,1}$-regularity is confirmed in \cite{Chu C11}.
+\textbf{(B)} $\Phi$ is a locally bounded psh metric (i.e. with positive curvature current) and locally $C^{1,1}$ on $\mathcal{X}\backslash\mathcal{X}_{0}$.
+The most important example is the metric on $\mathcal{L}$ gives Phong-Sturm's geodesic ray \cite{Phong-Sturm}, its $C^{1,1}$-regularity is established in \cite{Chu C11}.